A3Brothers/blog-task-pro/README.md

-Certainly, here's the final version of the installation instructions with your additional point:

 **Project Installation Instructions**

 *Prerequisite: Ensure you have the following environment: Laravel 10.28.0, PHP 8.2.10, Node.js v16.16.0, NPM 9.8.0, and Composer 2.6.5.